northle/docs/docs/1.x/introduction/getting-started.md

 ::: tip
 If you're using Norther with a frontend framework template, you can run `npm run start:vite` instead for automatic asset compilation.

-::: details USING PNPM OR YARN
+::: details Using PNPM or Yarn
 ```shell
 $ pnpm run start:vite
 $ yarn start:vite